critterandguitari/EYESY_Manual/manual.md

 1. Download the microSD card disk image to your computer:

-    - Current OS release: [EYESY-2.2](http://thepeacetreaty.org/eyesy/images/EYESY-v2.2.img.zip).
-Requires 8GB or larger microSD card.
+    - Current OS release: [EYESY-2.3](http://thepeacetreaty.org/eyesy/images/EYESY-v2.3.img.zip).

-    - Previous OS release: [EYESY-2.1](http://thepeacetreaty.org/eyesy/images/EYESY-v2.1.img.zip).
 Requires 8GB or larger microSD card.

 2. **Optional**: If you want to unzip the disk image please use one of the following programs:

     - Windows: [7-Zip](http://www.7-zip.org)